Spanish Courses & Volunteering

 |Course Weeks||Works Weeks||Fees|

-Volunteers without knowledge of Spanish will have to follow min.
-4 weeks lessons before volunteering, others can follow min.
-2 weeks lessons.
+For social work: Volunteers without knowledge of Spanish will have to follow at least of 4 weeks lessons before volunteering.
+Non-beginners have to follow 2 weeks of lessons.

 All “Spanish Courses” fees include

 20 Spanish lessons a week, Monday-Friday, with a maximum of 5 students per class

 Accommodation with a Costa Rican host family, single room with half board

 Welcome lunch at a Costa Rican restaurant

 Briefing and language test